• Skip to primary navigation

 What comes with an Instant Pot?

-Goldilocks and the Three Instant Pots.
-Comparing three different sizes - 8 qt., 6 qt, and 3 qt of Instant Pots.
-Which one is just right for you?All three of these Instant Pots come with a wire rack, a measuring cup, two spoons, and a little cup that attaches to the back of the pot to catch condensation.
+All three of these Instant Pots come with a wire rack, a measuring cup, two spoons, and a little cup that attaches to the back of the pot to catch condensation.
 They each come with a recipe book, general instruction book, and a quick look sheet.

 How fast does an Instant Pot come to pressure?

-Goldilocks and the Three Instant Pots.
-Comparing three different sizes - 8 qt., 6 qt, and 3 qt of Instant Pots.
-Which one is just right for you?The things that you can cook in the Instant Pot is endless.
+The things that you can cook with the Instant Pot are endless.
 To that end, I have several links at the end of this post featuring delicious recipes that would be just the tip of the iceberg.

 So I wanted to cook something that was common and that I had success with already with my 6 qt. pot.
 I decided to make the brown rice recipe that is included in the recipe book that comes with each Instant Pot.
 I put the 2 cups of brown rice in each pot.
-Added in 2 1/2 cups of water and closed the lids.
+Added 2 1/2 cups of water and closed the lids.
 Made sure the steam valve was closed and set the pots on Manual/Pressure Cook for 22 minutes.

 As soon as they started I set that timer and watched the pots.
 I was ready to jot down the time that it took for each one to come to pressure and then begin to do actual 22 minutes of cooking at pressure.

-Which one would get to pressure first.
+Which one would get to pressure first?
 I thought that the 3 qt. would be the first, but I was wrong.
 The first to come to pressure was the 6 qt.

 The 6 qt. took 8:47 minutes to come to pressure.